 The following clinics run throughout the week.
-Please telephone 01189 332436 to make the appropriate appointment.
+Please telephone 0118 933 2436 (option 2) to make the appropriate appointment.

 CVD Health Check